jseinarsson/vefskoli_mod4_3/readme.md

 I used the [Rest Countries API](https://restcountries.eu) to create a "Where to visit" randomizer, so that people can dream of foreign soil during this pandemic.

+The information is loaded with async/await.
+If the API fails to load for some reason, the user will get a message in the document that something went wrong and to try again.

-The information is loaded with async/await and the user can get a randomized country from the list.
+Once loaded, the user can get a randomized country from the list.
 Once a country has been loaded, the user can choose to view more information.
 The user can also filter out world regions they do not want to visit.

 I only did super minimal styling on this... so it's a little bit ugly.